 - are supervised by University of San Francisco

 institute, division, office, department, program, or another academic or administrative unit at University of San Francisco, which means that

 - not personal social media venues.

 Follow these requirements to qualify as an official USF social media venue:

-- Connect with the Office of Communications and Marketing: Fill out this form that will help you think through the strategy and tactics of your social media venue.
-Completing the form will also add you to a group of official social media administrators at USF and add your social media venue to the list of official USF social media.
+- Connect with the Office of Marketing Communications: Fill out this form that will help you think through the strategy and tactics of your social media venue.
+Completing the form will also add you to the community of official social media administrators at USF and add your social media venue to the list of official USF social media.